top of page

 We are working to raise awareness in addressing our lake's problems.

-Harmful Algal Bloom Awareness
+Harmful Algae Awareness

 (HAB's, Toxic Blue-Green Algae, Cyanobacteria)